Teaching the skills of successful learning through play!

 Step 6 - As Your Aistear develops...

-Over the year there are many many ways my Aister will develop and incorporate various learning outcomes.
+Over the year there are many many ways my Aister will develop and incorporate various learning objectives and outcomes.
 Way to many to put in one post.
 But towards the end of September here are a few ways our play will begin to develop and grow.

 Step 7 -Always have your camera on hand